LBMC/RAPToR/README.md

 Standard datasets can easily run with 4Gb of RAM and 2 CPU cores.
-For reference, the [GSE80157](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE80157) (`dsaeschimann2017`) dataset used for demo in the main vignette (43 samples by ~19500 genes) can be downloaded and staged with RAPToR in under 30 seconds, using less than 2Gb of RAM.
+For reference, the [GSE80157](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE80157) (`dsaeschimann2017`) dataset used for demo in the main vignette (43 samples by ~19500 genes) can be both downloaded and staged with RAPToR in under 30 seconds, using less than 2Gb of RAM.

 #### Dependencies
 RAPToR has R package dependencies which users can choose to install manually from an R console: